Mark Pocan: Trump administration

+On February 5, 2025, Pocan introduced the Eliminating Looting of Our Nation by Mitigating Unethical State Kleptocracy (ELON MUSK) Act, which seeks to ban special government employees—especially Elon Musk—from obtaining federal contracts.

 Personal life

 Pocan is openly gay.
 He credits his political activism in part to an incident soon after he graduated from college and opened his printing business, when two men followed him after he left a gay bar and beat him with a baseball bat while they called him "faggot" and other anti-gay slurs.
-This gaybashing incident spurred him to become active in the Madison LGBT community.
-Pocan was the only openly gay member of the state Assembly after Tammy Baldwin's election to Congress, and one of three LGBT members of the 100th Wisconsin Legislature, alongside Sen. Tim Carpenter (D–Milwaukee) and bisexual Rep. JoCasta Zamarripa (D–Milwaukee).
+This gay bashing incident spurred him to become active in the Madison LGBT community.
+Pocan was the only openly gay member of the state assembly after Tammy Baldwin's election to Congress, and one of three LGBT members of the 100th Wisconsin Legislature, alongside Sen. Tim Carpenter (D–Milwaukee) and bisexual Rep. JoCasta Zamarripa (D–Milwaukee).

 On November 24, 2006, Pocan and his long-term partner, Philip Frank, were legally married in Toronto, Ontario.

 Pocan's brother, William S. Pocan, serves as a circuit court judge in Milwaukee County.

 Pocan is among the few U.S. representatives not to identify with any religion.